keyle/SiteGen/README.md

 ### Metadata

-Alongside the markdown file, you must provide a `meta.json` (or named different, see `metadatafilename` in the settings) containing the information required for the production of the page
+Alongside the markdown file, you must provide a `meta.json` (or named different, see `metadatafilename` in the settings) containing the information required for the production of the page.

+These are to be used in the header of the HTML.

 ```meta.json
 {